As an Amazon Associate I earn from qualifying purchases. Click for details.

 Those spirits may also visit at regular times of day or on specific dates.
 However, instead of acting in the same way each time, they respond to changes in the environment.
 They may interact with ghost researchers.

-In some cases, it can be tricky to tell the difference.
+BUT, in some cases, it can be tricky to tell the difference.

 One of the best fictional examples is in the 1988 movie, High Spirits, Liam Neeson portrays the ghost of Martin Brogan.

-At first, he seems to be a residual energy haunting.
-He repeats the same dialogue.
-His physical movements repeat as well, as he murders his wife again and again.
+- His physical movements repeat as well, as he murders his wife again and again.

-Then, Brogan is interrupted by an American tourist.
 Right away, it’s clear that Brogan is an actual ghost.

 The easiest way to tell the difference is to try to interact with it.